Wisconsin Minimum Wage

 Wisconsin is one of 45 states that have enacted minimum wage laws.
 The minimum wage in Wisconsin is equal to the current Federal minimum wage rate of $7.25.

-According to 2012 US Bureau of Labor Statistics data, there are 94,000 minimum wage workers in Wisconsin, representing 5.40 percent of the hourly workforce.
+According to 2012 US Bureau of Labor Statistics data, there were then 94,000 minimum wage workers in Wisconsin, representing 5.40 percent of the hourly workforce.

 Please realize that the Wisconsin minimum wages cited above may have changed since we posted this minimum wage information.
 State minimum wages can change because new laws are enacted or because old laws contained scheduled increases.
 You should also be aware that state law often exempts particular company types, occupations and industries.
 To get the latest minimum wages for Wisconsin, visit www.dol.gov.